 Inclusion of species in the list of threatened species under section 178 of the Environment Protection and Biodiversity Conservation Act 1999 (24/09/2001) (Commonwealth of Australia, 2001d) [Legislative Instrument].

 Documents and Websites

 |Non-statutory Listing Status||

 This is an indicative distribution map of the present distribution of the species based on best available knowledge.
 See map caveat for more information.

-International: Listed as Vulnerable under the International Union for Conservation of Nature and Natural Resourses (IUCN) Red List 2008.
+International: At the species level, Carcharias taurus is listed as Vulnerable under the International Union for Conservation of Nature and Natural Resourses (IUCN) Red List 2008.